 In 2004, founder Gretchen Steidle Wallace left for South Africa to research the HIV/AIDS issue, eager to convince the country's largest corporations to invest in the innovative work of social entrepreneurs combating the disease.
 She spent a month crisscrossing the country, interviewing social workers, health care workers, NGOs, Ashoka's social entrepreneurs, academics, business leaders, and individuals.

 Towards the end of her trip, Gretchen met a young woman named Zolecka Ntuli in the Crossroads township outside of Cape Town.
 They sat together in the broiling temperatures of her one-room corrugated metal shack.
 Zolecka told of how she was shocked and fed up when a 12-year old neighborhood girl was raped by a group of young boys who thought it was their right to have sex with her because she was their girlfriend.
 Despite the fact that she was unemployed and had no funds, Zolecka responded by starting a grassroots support group to combat sexual violence.
-She found some loose change to buy some bread, and invited 15 women to come together to start a dialogue about the issue of child rape.
-It was about six months later when Gretchen first met her, and by that time Zolecka had 60 community members - including 15 men - meeting three days a week to talk about the issue.
-She raised her own money through income generating projects, like beadwork and HIV ribbons, so she could provide some food, often the only meal her members might eat that day.
-She put herself through training programs so that she could better educate others.
+She found some loose change to buy some bread and invited 15 women to come together to start a dialogue about the issue of child rape.
+It was about six months later when Gretchen first met her and by that time Zolecka had 60 community members - including 15 men - meeting three days a week to talk about the issue.
+She raised her own money through income generating projects, such as beadwork and HIV ribbons, so she could provide some food, often the only meal her members might eat that day.
+Zolecka put herself through training programs so that she could better educate others.
 She knew that men in her community thought that women carried HIV and avoided women care givers when they fell ill.
 Thus, Zolecka started educating and training men as care givers.
 Soon she saw the advantage of training men to become educators too.
 Each step of the way, she evolved her approach to improve her solution.